Thomas T. Whittlesey

-Thomas Tucker Whittlesey (December 8, 1798 – August 20, 1868) was an American lawyer and politician who served as a U.S. Representative from Connecticut from 1836 to 1839.
+Thomas Tucker Whittlesey (December 8, 1798 – August 20, 1868) was an American lawyer, jurist and politician who served as a U.S. representative from Connecticut from 1836 to 1839.

 Biography

 Thomas Tucker Whittlesey was born on December 8, 1798, in Danbury, Connecticut, Whittlesey attended the public schools and graduated from Yale College in 1817.
 He then attended Litchfield Law School, was admitted to the bar in 1818.

 Career

 Whittlesey started a law practice in Danbury, Connecticut.
 Whittlesey served as a probate judge.

 Congress

 Whittlesey was elected as a Jacksonian to the Twenty-fourth Congress to fill the vacancy caused by the death of Zalmon Wildman.
 He was reelected as a Democrat to the Twenty-fifth Congress and served from April 29, 1836, to March 3, 1839.
 He was an unsuccessful candidate for reelection in 1838 to the Twenty-sixth Congress.

 Later career

 He moved to Pheasant Branch, near Madison, Wisconsin, in 1846.
 He resumed practicing law and was also engaged in farming.
 He served as member of the Wisconsin Senate in 1853 and 1854.